Evaluation of Position-related Information in Multipath Components for Indoor Positioning: Delay Gradient for the Monostatic Setup

 \section{Delay Gradient for the Monostatic Setup}

 We transform the initial gradient from Appendix~\ref{app:geometry} into a magnitude-times-unit-vector form by component-wise application of basic trigonometric identities.
 This yields an insightful expression for the monostatic case, cf. \eqref{eq:monograd}.
-We consider {\ifthenelse{\equal{\onecolumnversion}{false}} { } { }} By defining symbols for the arguments that contain $\phi$ depending on the even/odd parity of Q
+We consider